Standard Conditions of Hire

 - All rubbish to be put in large black dustbin outside.
 Anything that does not fit must be taken away by the hirer

-- Recycled items, such as bottles, plastics, cans and paper must be taken home with you as the bin collectors will not take them from the hall.
+- Recycled items, such as bottles, plastics, cans and paper must be recycled, any excess taken home with you.

 As you leave